AltPhilipp/Basel1_SportsCarRental/README.md

 As discussed with the lecturers we do not have to provide both user stories and use cases as one is enough.

 ## Design
-We have decided to stay with the sleek modern feel that budibase default uses.
+We have decided to retain the simple, modern design that budibase offers as standard.
 For the logo we also chose a sleek and simplistic design of a sportscar, fitting the brand image.

 ### Wireframes
+All of the following wireframes were created with Visual Paradigm.

 https://github.com/AltPhilipp/SportsCarRental/blob/main/images/Wireframe_About_Page.jpg
 https://github.com/AltPhilipp/SportsCarRental/blob/main/images/Wireframe_All_Cars.jpg
 https://github.com/AltPhilipp/SportsCarRental/blob/main/images/Wireframe_Booking.jpg